Find Best IAS coaching in Kolkata

 - Why IAS coaching centers fail to deliver on the above issues?

-- Hired teachers -Most institutions do not have their own teachers and hire them for a fixed period i.e. few hours a week.
+- Hired teachers -Majority of the so called top ias coaching centres in kolkata & institutions do not have their own teachers and hire them for a fixed period i.e. few hours a week.

 - Lengthy study materials – At times institutes fail to complete syllabus, either due to lack of proper teachers or because of paucity of time and resort to providing lengthy text study material which is highly unmanageable but absolves institution of its liability.